chef/chef-server/omnibus/CONTRIBUTING.md

 ## Release Notes

-The RELEASE_NOTES.md file can be viewed as a higher-level, customer-friendly version of CHANGELOG.md.
+Release notes are a higher-level, customer-friendly version of `CHANGELOG.md`.
 Significant changes to `opscode-omnibus` and its dependencies should be represented in one of the following three categories:

 * What's New
 * Bug Fixes
 * Security Fixes

 These notes will be included as part the blog post for each release.

+Release notes are published from the [chef-web-docs repository](https://github.com/chef/chef-web-docs/blob/main/content/release_notes/server.md).